the-dataface/figma2html/README.md

 **File settings**
 - The inputted Filename will be the name of the outputted zipped folder and HTML file.
 You can customize this, but will default to the current page name in Figma.
 - Filetype option so far is just `html`. `svelte` is coming soon!
+- Turn on `Testing Mode` to keep text visible on exported images.
+Useful for comparing layouts in the exported HTML vs the designs in Figma.

 **Image settings**
-- Input an `Image Scale` to export images at a specified scale.
+- Input an `Image scale` to export images at a specified scale.
-- `Image Format` options include `PNG`, `JPG`, and `SVG`.
+- `Image format` options include `PNG`, `JPG`, and `SVG`.
 - The `Path` field allows you to specify an image path, which will be referenced in the image paths in the outputted HTML.
 Useful if you will be dropping your outputted files into a larger codebase.
-- `Alt Text` allows you to add an alt text tag to images in your outputted HTML.
+- `Alt text` allows you to add an alt text tag to images in your outputted HTML.

 **Page settings**
-- Turn on `Include Resizer Script` to include JS in your outputted file which will show and hide the appropriate image at the appropriate size.
+- Turn on `Include resizer script` to include JS in your outputted file which will show and hide the appropriate image at the appropriate size.
-- Turn on `Center HTML Output` to center your page content in the outputted HTML.
+- Turn on `Center HTML output` to center your page content in the outputted HTML.
 - Turn on `Fluid` to have the f2h containers fill the width of the screen.
 If off, f2h containers will maintain the widths at which they were designed in Figma.
-- Turn on `Testing Mode` to keep text visible on exported images.
-Useful for comparing layouts in the exported HTML vs the designs in Figma.
-- Input a `Max Width` in pixels to apply a max width to your page content.
+- Input a `Max width` in pixels to apply a max width to your page content.
-- Include a `Clickable Link` to wrap your output in an `<a>` tag.
+- Include a `Clickable link` to wrap your output in an `<a>` tag.
+- Include `Custom scripts`, like Typekit tags, to your outputted HTML.

 **Text settings**
-- Turn on `Style Text Elements` to include inline styles to match the text styles you see in Figma.
+- Turn on `Style text elements` to include inline styles to match the text styles you see in Figma.
-- Turn on `Include Figma Styles` as Classes to include any named styles in Figma as classes on your text elements.
+- Turn on `Include figma styles` as Classes to include any named styles in Figma as classes on your text elements.
 Ex. `Desktop/Utility Sans` will be included as `class="utility-sans"`.
 - Turn on `Convert Header Styles to H tags` to render text elements containing a header class in Figma (`h1`, `h2`, `h3`, etc.) with the appropriate H tag in the outputted HTML, instead of as a `<p>` element.
 - Turn on `Include Google Fonts` to include a Google Fonts tag for included Google Fonts in the outputted HTML.
 - **Including custom attributes:** you can include custom attributes on a text layer by naming the layer `[f2h]` followed by a list of attributes in YAML format.
 For example, a text layer named `[f2h]class:text-sm,font-sans;id:my-text-layer` will render as `<p class="font-sans text-sm" id="my-text-layer">`).
 Very useful for including Tailwind classes.
-Note that naming your layers like this will not turn off `Style Text Elements` for that node, and will still include inline styling for child spans.
-To rely purely on class names for styling, turn off the `Style Text Elements` option. (should we change this?)
+Note that naming your layers like this will not turn off `Style text elements` for that node, and will still include inline styling for child spans.
+To rely purely on class names for styling, turn off the `Style text elements` option. (should we change this?)

 **Variable Text**
 You can include variable text within your exportable frames.
 To do so, you need a text node on the current page named `f2h-variables`.
 Click the button in the plugin dialog to generate an example node.
 The text node should be written in YAML with key/value pairs like this: